WENYIRENZHAO/MULTIPLE-APPROACHES-TO-ARDUINO-LED-LIGHTING-/README.md

 # MULTIPLE-APPROACHES-TO-ARDUINO-LED-LIGHTING-
-This project explores multiple approaches to controlling LEDs using Arduino.
+This project explores multiple ways to implement LED control on Arduino, demonstrating different programming structures, logic styles, and abstraction techniques.

+Rather than showing a single “blink”, this repository compares how different code structures achieve the same behavior, helping beginners understand logic flow and helping advanced learners recognize patterns in embedded programming.